weecology/forecasting-dynamics-course/schedule.md

 * *October 31: Species Distribution Models*

-* November 5: How do other fields forecast - Hurricane Forecasting
+* November 5: How do other fields forecast - Hurricane Forecasting A good general overview of hurricane forecasting has proven elusive, so instead we have a series of web pages and blog posts that will provide the framework for our discussion.
+The first reading is to set the stage and the subsequent readings will fill in the details of the types of models hurricane forecasting relies on and the challenges involved.
     * [What goes into hurricane forecasting?](https://www.npr.org/sections/thetwo-way/2017/09/08/549477502/what-goes-into-hurricane-forecasting-satellites-supercomputers-and-more)
      * [Types of Hurricane Forecast Models](http://www.hurricanescience.org/science/forecast/models/modeltypes/)
      * [Statistical, Statistical-Dynamic, Trajectory Models](http://www.hurricanescience.org/science/forecast/models/modeltypes/statistical/)